Logo

 Albert Fish left but returned later to the Kiels' barn, where he tried to sleep but was discovered by Beatrice's father and forced to leave.

-Shortly before his abduction of Grace Budd, Albert Fish attempted to test his "implements of Hell" on a child he had been molesting named Cyril Quinn.
+Shortly before he abducted Grace Budd, Albert Fish attempted to test his "implements of Hell" on a 10-year-old child he had been molesting named Cyril Quinn.

 Quinn and his friend were playing box ball on a sidewalk when Albert Fish asked them if they had eaten lunch.